Miss Maud

-Miss Maud is a hospitality group based in Perth, Western Australia, which as of 2025 comprising fifteen pastry houses (cafés) and a catering service, all located in Western Australia.
+Miss Maud is a hospitality group based in Perth, Western Australia, which as of 2025 comprises fifteen pastry houses (cafés) and a catering service, all located in Western Australia.
 The company also formerly owned a 52-room boutique hotel and restaurant in the Perth CBD, and operated two outlets under the Cafe Stockholm brand.
 They briefly expanded into Sydney in 2003.

 The company employs over 500 staff.
 Their baristas and hospitality staff receive training at an internal training school, the Miss Maud Academy.

 History

 The business was founded in 1971 by Maud Edmiston, a Swedish immigrant, who opened a small Swedish-style pastry house in City Arcade, Perth to resemble the bakery near her home in Stockholm.